tier4/ota-client/docs/README.md

 Build the docker image with Dockerfile created above and export rootfs image from the docker instance.

+Metadata generation now support optional zstd compression, files that can be compressed(file size or compression ratio reach threshold) will be compressed and saved to another folder.
+Note that the original files will still be kept under main rootfs folder.

 ```bash
 docker build -t ota-image .
 docker create -it --rm --name ota-image ota-image